eam-00/Monit/README.md

 # Monit
 A simple configuration file template for [Monit](https://mmonit.com/monit/).
-It lists all of the services on the template file so it only needs to trim the services you don't need.
+It contains all of the services on the template file so you only need to trim the services you don't need out of it.